Frankfurt Airport is experiencing issues with ATC equipment. Expect flight delays and/or cancellations.

 ATC – air traffic control – is what keeps the airspace organized and prevents planes from crashing into each other.
 Naturally, ATC systems having an issue is something that’s going to impact flights both leaving and flying to Frankfurt Airport.

-Even less fortunately for those experiencing delayed or cancelled flights, flights disruptions caused by interruptions in airport operations are one of the exceptional circumstances as defined by (EC) 261/2004 – which means you can’t claim disrupted flight compensation!
-Other rules still apply, so they airlines should still take care of you.
+Even less fortunately for those experiencing delayed or cancelled flights, flight disruptions caused by interruptions in airport operations are one of the exceptional circumstances as defined by (EC) 261/2004 – which means you can’t claim disrupted flight compensation!
+Other rules still apply, so the airlines should still take care of you.

 Yesterday, there was a power outage in Stockholm Arlanda airport, which caused some flight disruptions.
 More usually, airport-side flight disruptions are caused by strikes.